This stuffed French toast is what dreams are made of – ready in just over 30 minutes!

 - The Dairy: Half and half is thicker than milk, so it will take a little longer to soak into the bread, whole milk is thinner, so it will take less time.

-Cooking Tips for Making Stuffed French Toast
+Tips for making the Best Stuffed French Toast with Cream Cheese

 Stuffed French toast is easy to make but there are a few tips and tricks that deliver superior results.
 Here’s what to know: